 - Answer easy questions first.
 The easier questions are at the start of the section and the harder ones are at the end.
 The exception is in the critical reading section, where questions are ordered according to the logic and organization of each passage. - Make educated guesses.
-If you can rule out one or more
+If you can rule out one or more answer choices for multiplechoice questions, you have a better chance of guessing the right answer. - Skip questions that you really can't answer.
+You can get an average score by answering about half of the questions correctly and skipping the remaining questions. - Keep track of time.
+Don't spend too much time on any one section.

-- answer choices for multiplechoice questions, you have a better chance of guessing the right answer. - Keep track of time.
-Don't spend too much time on any one section. - Use your test booklet as scratch paper. - Mark questions you skipped and want to return to. - Check your answer sheet to make sure you are answering the right question.
+- Use your test booklet as scratch paper. - Mark questions you skipped and want to return to. - Check your answer sheet to make sure you are answering the right question.

-You have 3 hours to complete the test plus 50 minutes to
+You have 3 hours and 45 minutes to complete the entire test.

-All multiple-choice questions are scored the same way: one point for each correct answer.
+All multiple-choice questions are scored the same way: one point for each correct answer, and one-quarter point subtracted for a wrong answer.